akyoto/q/docs/reference.md

 | `delete`   | Frees memory                                               | 🚧 Experimental |
 | `new`      | Allocates memory                                           | 🚧 Experimental |
 | `syscall`  | Calls a kernel function                                    | ✔️ Stable       |

+## Packages

+A package is defined by a directory.
+All files in that directory belong to the same package and share access to its identifiers.
+Subdirectories form separate packages.

+Within each package, a function named `init` is executed automatically at program startup, while a function named `exit` runs before the program terminates.
+This feature is intended primarily for the standard library and is generally discouraged in application code.